dereknovak/TS240-LS/study_guide.md

     - Any operation must be usable on *every* member, unless narrowing occurs
         - This includes object properties
             - To narrow this, you can use `in` ( `if ("property" in obj) {` )
+                - Returns `true` if property exists on object or prototype chain
     - narrow type
         - "A narrow type is more specific and represents a smaller set of possible values"
     - wide type